ibm-cloud-docs/apps/tutorials/tutorial-scalable-web-app-node.md

    {: note}

 1. Follow the progress of this step by clicking the **View log** link next to the corresponding step.
 1. After the plan is applied, view the URL to the generated {{site.data.keyword.cloud_notm}} DevOps toolchain.
-The URL is located near the end of the log file on a line that begins with "View the toolchain at:."
+The URL is located near the end of the log file on a line that begins with `View the toolchain at:`.

 If you apply your plan a second time, the previously created Kubernetes or OpenShift cluster and any applications that are deployed to it are deleted, and a new cluster is created.
 {: note}